In My Own Words: Commercial performance

 In the United States, In My Own Words debuted at number one on the US Billboard 200, with 301,000 copies sold in its first week.
-In its second week, the album remained in the top ten at Billboard 200, fell to number five, selling 113,000 copies (down 62 percent).
-In its third week, the album jump to number four on the chart, selling 77,000 copies (down 33 percent).
-On March 29, 2006, the album has been certified platinum by the Recording Industry Association of America (RIAA), for sales of over a million copies.
-As of March 2007, In My Own Words has sold 1.4 million copies in the United States.
+In its second week, the album remained in the top ten, falling to number five with 113,000 copies sold, a 62 percent decline from its debut.
+In its third week, the album rose to number four, selling a further 77,000 copies.
+On March 29, 2006, In My Own Words was certified platinum by the Recording Industry Association of America (RIAA) for sales of more than one million copies in the United States.
+The album later reached double platinum status, and by March 2007 had sold 1.4 million copies in the United States.

+Internationally, In My Own Words achieved moderate chart success, reaching the top 20 in several markets.
+The album peaked at number one on both the UK R&B Albums Chart, also reaching the top ten in Canada, where it peaked at number nine, and entered the top 20 in France, Japan, Switzerland, and the United Kingdom.
+Elsewhere, it charted within the top 50 in countries including Australia, Germany, the Netherlands, and New Zealand.
+Receiving several certifications internationally, it was certified platinum by the British Phonographic Industry (BPI) in the United Kingdom, platinum by the Recording Industry Association of Japan (RIAJ), and platinum by Recorded Music NZ (RMNZ) in New Zealand.